SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-05-fake-arm-vaccine.md

 (apparently in Cyrillic, because it just _has_ to get weirder).
 The picture of the silicone male torso is&hellip; disorienting.

+There are other articles linked, e.g., that Russo continued to work as a dentist in spite of a suspension.
+I think I'll decline the invitation to dive down any further rabbit holes here.
+The level of cognitive hazard is pretty high as it stands.

 Wouldn't it just be easier to get vaccinated?
 And then, you know, not have to worry about COVID-19?